 9. Use Cruise Control

 Have you ever noticed people passing you over and over on the highway only to slow down right in front of you?
-Speeding up and slowing down frequently reduces your gas mileage so you’re much better off using your cruise control and maintaining a steady speed.
+Speeding up and slowing down frequently reduces your gas mileage, so you’re much better off using your cruise control and maintaining a steady speed.

 10. Learn to Coast

 Another great way to increase your fuel efficiency is to learn how to coast.
 Gunning it at every green light and braking suddenly at every red light is a sure way to burn through fuel more quickly.
+Coasting is key to saving money on gas.

 11. Don’t Blast Air Conditioning or Heat